agnescameron/teaching-site/_posts/2020-03-23-your-friend-the-shell.md

 tags: [backend]
 description: This week we're going to get really into programming for the command line!
 A chance to get up close and personal with your filesystem!
 Abandon the need for UI!
 assignment: write a command line tool for yourself, using either NodeJS or bash.
 This tool should address some need you have from your computer which it does not currently address. (challenge -- if anyone successfully makes a pizza/other food ordering tool, I will fund a live demo when we review these on 04/06.)
-readings: Jonah Weiner [*Where do dwarf-eating carp come from*](https://www.nytimes.com/2011/07/24/magazine/the-brilliance-of-dwarf-fortress.html)<br> Elvia Wilk with Jenna Sutela [*Slime Intelligence*](https://rhizome.org/editorial/2016/aug/16/slime-intelligence/)<br>Shannon Mattern [*Mapping's Intelligent Agents*](https://placesjournal.org/article/mappings-intelligent-agents/)
+readings: Jonah Weiner [*Where do dwarf-eating carp come from*](https://www.nytimes.com/2011/07/24/magazine/the-brilliance-of-dwarf-fortress.html)<br> Elvia Wilk with Jenna Sutela [*Slime Intelligence*](https://rhizome.org/editorial/2016/aug/16/slime-intelligence/)
 assignment-due: 04/06
 ---